guilhermeverissimo/udacity-nd009/README.md

 ### 01. Capstone Project
 This project is focused on solving the **Kaggle** competition ***Eye Movements Verification and Identification*** [1] to determine how people may be identified based on their eyes movement characteristics.
 Details in README inside project folder.

+### 02. Supervised Learning Project: Finding Donors for *CharityML*
+Using supervised algorithms to accurately model individuals' income using data collected from the 1994 U.S. Census.

 ## Notes
 - All implementations are the final versions submitted during the course.